Bizarre Puzzle Game

 , is either an example of an unholy amount of abstraction or Serious Business

 .
 Running round on giant dice trying to match numbers in order to blow them up, on the other hand, can best be described as "the hell?"

 - Lemmings: Seriously, you try describing it beyond naming the title.
 "It's kind of like a platform game save 'em up (but not quite) where you have to save these multiple suicidal units with a time limit and other constraints put on you: warning addictive gameplay and music.
 Also, none of that really tells you everything.
 Comes with a nuke button for when you can't save them or are feeling vindictive."

 - Gregory Horror Show has you creeping around a hotel spying on guests, such as anthropomorphic roulette wheels and giant pink lizard nurses with blood taking fetishes, in order to steal their souls while trying not to go insane and get trapped there forever yourself.

-- Bombastic has you align dice in just the right way to make them explode.
+- Bombastic and Devil Dice are about aligning dice in just the right way to make them explode.

 - Mondo Medicals.
 Go through creepy featureless gray levels, solving unintuitive puzzles to get to the exit, all while TV-headed people are yelling weird Engrish stuff at you.

 - Zack & Wiki: Quest for Barbaros' Treasure has you playing a 10-year-old pirate who obsessively munches on chocolate bars, and works for a bunch of rabbits, and who seeks the body parts of a cursed pirate which have turned into solid gold things.
 Your best friend is a flying monkey thing who turns into a bell on command, and the ringing of the bell has the power to turn enemies into items and items into enemies.
 Oh, and the tutorial has you throw away your Parasol Parachute while you're still falling.